Klingebeil/homepage/wiki/Artificial Intelligence/ciritcal_ai_reading_list.md

 ---
 layout: wikicrumb
 ---
-# A Critical AI Reading List for Journalists
+# A Critical Reading List

 ## How does AI/ML/DL work?